MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-dashboards-in-the-win10phone-app.md

 Power BI brings together data from different types of data sources &#151; for example, services such as Salesforce, content packs from your organization, databases, and Excel workbooks.

-You [create and connect to dashboards in the Power BI service](powerbi-service-dashboards.md).
+You don't create dashboards on your Windows 10 mobile device.
+In the Power BI service ([https://www.powerbi.com](https://www.powerbi.com)) on your computer, you [create dashboards](powerbi-service-dashboards.md) or [connect to built-in dashboards for services](powerbi-content-packs-services.md) such as Salesforce.

 Then in the [Power BI mobile app for Windows 10](powerbi-mobile-win10phone-app-get-started.md), you can explore these same dashboards.

 ## View dashboards on your Windows 10 device
 1. Open the Power BI app on your Windows 10 device and sign in.